University of Moratuwa: Faculty of Information Technology

 The Faculty of Information Technology was established in June 2001 to address the widening gap in the supply of IT professionals.
 The undergraduate program in IT is limited to a number of students.
 It was planning to expand the undergraduate intake tenfold when the necessary infrastructure facilities are established by 2005.
-Further, the faculty has started a postgraduate program in IT from early 2004 and few continuing professional development programs addressing the immediate needs of the local IT industry.
+Further, the faculty has started a postgraduate program in IT from early 2004 and a few continuing professional development programs addressing the immediate needs of the local IT industry.